|Office of Administration|

 - With SUNY System Administration and other campuses within the SUNY System in order to govern, administer, and improve the SUNY system.

-- With SUNY ESC's affiliated entities including the Research Foundation for the State University of New York, individual campus foundations, campus faculty student associations, and other affiliated entities in order to provide ancillary services.
+- With SUNY Empire's affiliated entities including the Research Foundation for the State University of New York, individual campus foundations, campus faculty student associations, and other affiliated entities in order to provide ancillary services.

 Please note that the College may provide anonymized data developed from Personal Information to third parties, such as government entities and research collaborators, and that such anonymized data is outside the scope of this GDPR Privacy Notice.